-Ulting Wick in Essex has received its fair share of mentions in the press and on social media and has quite rightly been named by esteemed photographer Clive Nichols and The English Garden magazine as one of the top 7 must-see ‘paradise’ gardens in England.
+Ulting Wick in Essex has received its fair share of mentions in the press and on social media and has quite rightly been named by photographer Clive Nichols and The English Garden magazine as one of the top 7 must-see ‘paradise’ gardens in England.

 Philippa Burrough and husband Bryan moved into the property 20 years ago and over this time the garden has been transformed from an insignificant patch into a remarkable garden with year round appeal.

-Ulting Wick has become famed for spring colour and the tulip displays in particular have proved extremely popular, having been photographed by celebrated garden photographers and featured in the national press.
+Ulting Wick has become famed for spring colour and the tulip displays in particular have proved extremely popular, having been photographed by garden photographers and featured in the national press.

 WILDLIFE AND WATER